jsie7/ssm-benchmark/dataloaders/README.md

 Basic datasets including MNIST and CIFAR will auto-download.
 Source code for these datamodules are in [basic.py](basic.py).

-By default, data is downloaded to `./data/`  by default, where `.` is the top level directory of this repository (e.g. 'safari').
+By default, data is downloaded to `data/` (in the top-level folder of this repo) by default.

 ## Advanced Usage

 After downloading and preparing data, the paths can be configured in several ways.

 1. Suppose that it is desired to download all data to a different folder, for example a different disk.
-The data path can be configured by setting the environment variable `DATA_PATH`, which defaults to `./data`.
+The data path can be configured by setting the environment variable `DATA_PATH`.

 2. For fine-grained control over the path of a particular dataset, set `dataset.data_dir` in the config.
 For example, if the LRA ListOps files are located in `/home/lra/listops-1000/` instead of the default `./data/listops/`, pass in `+dataset.data_dir=/home/lra/listops-1000` on the command line or modify the config file directly.

 3. As a simple workaround, softlinks can be set, e.g. `ln -s /home/lra/listops-1000 ./data/listops`

 # Data Preparation